 - Public: 55%

 - Other: 5%

 Duke’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 49% last year, down from 54% the previous year.
 For comparison, schools like Stanford and Harvard were over 80%, and the University of Chicago, MIT, and Yale all sported 70%+ yield rates.
-Duke finished just behind schools like Northwestern Notre Dame, and Dartmouth in this category.
+Duke finished just behind schools like Northwestern, Notre Dame, and Dartmouth in this category.